GoogleContainerTools/kpt-functions-sdk/README.md

 # KPT Functions

-KPT Functions are client-side programs that operate on Kubernetes Configuration files.
+KPT Functions are client-side programs that operate on Kubernetes configuration files.

+Example use cases:

+- **Enforce policy:** e.g. A linter that enforces all `Namespace` configurations have a `cost-center` label.
+- **Generate configuration:** e.g. Streamline configuration of a new service by generating a `Namespace` with organization-mandated defaults for `RBAC` and `ResourceQuota`, etc.
+- **Mutate/migrate configuration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.

+In a GitOps setup, KPT functions read and write configuration files from a Git repo.
+Any changes made to configuration files are typically reviewed before being committed and applied to a cluster.

+KPT functions can be run as a one-off or run as part of a CI/CD pipeline.

 ## Why KPT Functions

-- **Configuration is Data:** Many configuration tools conflate data and operations on that data (e.g. YAML files embedding a templating language).
+- **Configuration is data:** Many configuration tools conflate data and operations on that data (e.g. YAML files embedding a templating language).
   As the configuration becomes complex, it becomes hard to read and understand intent.
   Our design philosophy is to have a clean separation